enoklearn/engineering/modules/operations.md

 <details open>
    <summary><b>Continuous Integration and Deployment</b></summary><br/>

-   With this topic, you’ll learn how to automate the release process using continuous integration and deployment (CI/CD) pipelines.
+   With this topic, you'll learn to automate the release process using continuous integration and deployment (CI/CD) pipelines.

    #### Learning Outcomes
    * Describe what a CI/CD pipeline is